thanhkeke97/RSTGameTranslation/README.md

 ## How to install and use it (Windows) ##

+*Prerequisites:*

 * Download the latest version (zip file) [here](https://github.com/thanhkeke97/RSTGameTranslation/releases) and unzip it somewhere

 * Do you have Conda?
 To check, open a command window (press `Win + R`, type `cmd`, and hit Enter) and type "conda".
 If it shows conda commands, you already have it installed.
 If it gives an error, follow the steps below to install Miniconda [(download)](https://repo.anaconda.com/miniconda/Miniconda3-py39_25.3.1-1-Windows-x86_64.exe)

-* Note:  When running .bat or .exe files you might get an ugly "This is dangerous, don't run it" message because this project is open source and i don't have any digital signatures so you'll have to just trust me and click "More info" and run it anyway.
-This message only happens the first time per .bat or .exe file.
+* Note:  When running .exe files you might get an ugly "This is dangerous, don't run it" message because this project is open source and i don't have any digital signatures so you'll have to just trust me and click "More info" and run it anyway.
+This message only happens the first time per .exe file.

-* Conda is a thing that lets us install a bunch of python stuff without screwing up other python installs.
-Let's do that now, double click *RSTGameTranslation/webserver/PaddleOCR/SetupServerCondaEnvNVidiaPaddleOCR.bat* or *RSTGameTranslation/webserver/EasyOCR/SetupServerCondaEnvNVidiaEasyOCR.bat* for OCR which you want to use (recommended PaddleOCR) and wait a long time while it installs a bunch of junk (Run only on the first use of the application, no need to run again later.).
-We need this for EasyOCR or PaddleOCR, the engines that we run locally to "look" at the screen.
-Later, this server might also do more ML/AI work in future versions. (for example, doing subtitles of spoken dialog)

-* Did that look like it installed ok?
-It runs a self-test at the end.
-If it did, you're now ready to run the server.
+*How to use it:*

+* Run RSTGameTranslation/rst.exe to start the application
+----- Setting ----------
+* Go to setting on Language tab choose the language you want to translate from and to
+* Go to setting on Translation tab choose the translation service you want to use
-* Run *RSTGameTranslation/webserver/PaddleOCR/RunServerPaddleOCR.bat* or *RSTGameTranslation/webserver/EasyOCR/RunServerEasyOCR.bat* for OCR which you want to use (recommended PaddleOCR)
+* Go to setting on OCR tab choose the OCR method you want to use

-* Now run *RSTGameTranslation/rst.exe*
+* Now you can close setting popup
+----- Setup server (Only do it once for each OCR method) ------
+* Click on SetupServer button to start setup server base on OCR method which you choose in the setting (If you choose Windows OCR, you can skip this step)
+* Setup can take 5-15 minutes, depending on your internet speed and computer power
+* Now wait for the server setup, when it finished, you will see a message "... environment setup completed"
+----- Start translation ------
+* Click on StartServer button and wait until you see a message "Successfully connected to .... server" (If you choose Windows OCR, you can skip this step)
+* Now you can start translation by click on Start button
+* You can see the translation result in the chat window (button ChatBox) or in Monitor (button Monitor)
+----- Setting LLMS ----------
 * Go to the settings and add your Gemini API key.
 There is some info written there on how to get it.

 ![alt text](media/settings_gemini.png)